 Game Snapshot & Odds

 8:10PM ET – Target Field

 TV: FSN; NSCH

 Compare odds and from multiple different online sportsbooks and shop for the best lines at our new Baseball Odds & Betting Page.

 Public Betting Trends

-According to oddsmakers at YouWager, the Twins are favored at home tonight, as they are getting odds of -180 to prevail The White Sox have odds of +160 to win on the road.
-Currently, 80% of the wagers are going on the Twins at home tonight.
+According to oddsmakers, the Twins are favored at home in this game, as they are getting odds of -175 to win.
+Chicago is listed with odds of +155 to prevail.
+The over/under total has been set at 9 runs.
+The public betting for this game has 66 percent of the wagers backing the Twins.
 This information is subject to change, however, so be sure to check out our MLB Public Betting Page for updated figures on the game.

 MLB Betting Trends